Join the webinar on ‘Real-time Smart Alerts for Quick Issue Detection and Resolution’ on Dec 3rd.

 ● Using a combination of devices

-For a comprehensive and effective iOS app testing strategy, employing a combination of emulators, simulators, and real devices is essential.
+For a comprehensive and effective iOS app automation testing strategy, employing a combination of emulators, simulators, and real devices is essential.
 While emulators and simulators provide a high degree of convenience, they can never perfectly replicate the complexities of a real-world device.
 This is where real device testing steps in.
 Testing on real devices provides the most accurate representation of how an app will function in a user's hands.
 It allows testers to interact with the app as a user would, providing vital insights into the user experience.
 Also, real devices can help uncover issues related to battery usage, performance under various network conditions, sensors' usage, and more.

 Also check: Maximizing Efficiency with Inspect Element on iPhone